oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/trace-supply-network/trace-supply-network.md

     The graph includes vertices for batches, shipments, stores, customers, components, component batches, supplier sites, and suppliers.
 The relational tables and their graph-supporting indexes were prepared during Lab 1.
 The existing `BATCH_COMPONENTS_UQ` key supports the batch-component edge.

 ## Task 2: Trace Upstream Component Lots

+Kevin asks where the suspect lots came from.
+David follows the graph upstream; Tim queries the supplier and component paths.

 1. Traverse from batch `B-482` to component batches, supplier sites, and suppliers.